-All work produced at the studio is influenced by my deeply held philanthropic convictions, a natural marriage of purpose given the space is shared by Jonathan-Joseph Consulting LLC, my boutique business and not-for-profit consulting practice.
-Given this confluence, 20-40% of the net proceeds form each piece I sell goes to support local charitable works in my community and beyond.
+All work produced at the studio is influenced by my deeply held philanthropic convictions, a natural marriage of purpose given my background as a philanthropy consultant.
+As a result of this confluence, 20-40% of the net proceeds form each piece I sell goes to support charitable works in my community and beyond.
 Generating change and awareness through art is at the core of my creative philosophy.

 My work centers around the use of palimpsest abstraction as a method to sift through the often unspoken but manifold aspects of contemporary existence.
 My artistic ethos is founded on the idea that where words may fail, art may succeed.
 I focus on color theory and abstraction coupled with textures and layering to create complex visual narratives grounded in the exploration of personal and societal issues or stories.

 The Gold Series, is a five year project coming to close in 2017/2018.
 50 pieces that use the color gold to explore feelings and concepts related to transformation through HIV diagnosis.
 It explores life, death, advocacy and history related to the virus to drive awareness to key issues in this space.

 The charitable portion from the sale of original pieces and select prints will benefit a consortium of different HIV/AIDS awareness/service organizations or designated HIV/AIDS related programs with LGBTQIA agencies.